jenkinsci/ci.jenkins.io-runner/README.md

 * The runner uses the recent Debian version, and hence it is affected by [SUREFIRE-1588](https://issues.apache.org/jira/browse/SUREFIRE-1588).
   Plugin POM 3.28 or above should be used to run the build successfully
+* Docker image is pretty big.
+  It bundles two versions of JDK for starters, but it needs some optimization in any case.